^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Fondaparinux sodium works by preventing the formation of thrombi (blood clots) by inhibiting the activity of factor Xa, which is a key enzyme in the blood clotting process.
-This reduces the tendency of the blood to form blood clots and helps prevent thrombosis and its complications.
+This reduces the tendency of the blood to form clots and helps prevent thrombosis and its complications.

-Indications Arikstri
+Indications Arikstras

 • Prevention and treatment of thrombosis during pregnancy and the postpartum period in women with a high risk of thromboembolic complications or a history of previous thrombosis.